 It started simply enough.
 I picked up a part-time job, working as an in-home caregiver, about 24 hours a week.
 It was meaningful work, and I was fascinated by the people I cared for.
 Then I was promoted, and soon I was running the daily operations of the business — managing 75 caregivers and 100 elderly and disabled clients.
 That was a very stressful job, and I was glad when God released me from the responsibility, but those years affected me and my writing profoundly.
 All of my books feature multi-generational families, including elderly people, and I think this period of my life helps me write better characters.

 If I had stayed in my beloved Minnesota, I would not have been given these experiences and ideas.
 A lifetime of people and experiences are in my head and heart, waiting to be shaped into stories, and this is the time.

-A good writer has to be a good reader, and I like to share good books, so you’ll find many book reviews on my blog.
+A good writer has to be a good reader, and I like to share good books, so you’ll find some book reviews on my blog.
 I read old and new books, and I re-read my favorites.
 I prefer Christian mystery/suspense fiction, but I enjoy classic detective stories a la Dorothy L. Sayers, too, as well as “clean” action-adventure tales from Clive Cussler and similar authors.

-I enjoy being read to, so you’ll find audiobook reviews on my blog, too.
+I enjoy being read to, so you’ll also find audiobook reviews on my blog.
 I listen to audiobooks while I sew, garden, clean house, drive, do crafts, work out… (Okay, that’s a lie.
 I haven’t worked out in ages.)
 My hands and head are both occupied when I listen stories while I work.
 Audiobooks are complex because the reader’s interpretation of the story can affect the “flavor” of the book tremendously.

 Disclosure: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.